Environmental Studies courses available for Summer through Fall 2018!

 L.Biddick sampling water for Ana-Lab 2017.
 She is a 2009 Grad of OU's IPE/ENST program.

-Laura Biddick is currently employed as a Field Technician with ANA-LAB, a privately owned corporation based out of Texas with an office in Norman, OK.
+Laura Biddick is currently employed as Oklahoma's Regional Manager with ANA-LAB, a privately owned corporation based out of Texas with an office in Norman, OK.
 "I have really been enjoying working with ANA-LAB for the last two years.
 I have the luxury of making my own schedule, I get to travel throughout Oklahoma to meet with our wonderful clients, and best of all it keeps me living in my hometown - Norman.
 Boomer!"

 Earth Rebirth in Norman, OK founded by Andrew Sartain, OU's Environmental Studies affiliate faculty...